ssb22/adjuster/README.md

 `--max-words=MAX_WORDS
 `
  : Limits the number of words in a rule; rules longer than this are not considered.
 0 means no limit.  `--single-words` is equivalent to `--max-words`=1.
-If you need to limit the search time, and are using -y, it should suffice to use `--single-words` for a quick annotator or `--max-words`=5 for a more thorough one.
+If you need to limit the search time, and are using -y, it should suffice to use `--single-words` for a quick annotator or `--max-words`=5 for a more thorough one (or try 3 if `--yarowsky-half-thorough` is in use).

+`--multiword-end-avoid=MULTIWORD_END_AVOID
+`
+ : Comma-separated list of words (without annotation markup) that should be avoided at the end of a multiword rule (e.g. sandhi likely to depend on the following word)

 `--checkpoint=CHECKPOINT
 `